Coupled Vlasov and non-Newtonian fluid dynamics: existence and large-time behavior: Introduction

 \end{enumerate} \end{definition}

 Our first main result establishes the global existence of such weak solutions.

 \begin{theorem}[Global existence] Let $T > 0$ and $p > \frac85$.
 Assume the initial data satisfy

-Then there exists a weak solution $(f,u)$ to the system \eqref{main_eq} on $[0,T)$ in the sense of Definition \ref{def_weak}, which satisfies the energy inequality:

-\end{theorem} Our proof is based on a two-level approximation scheme combined with compactness and stability arguments.
+Then there exists a weak solution $(f,u)$ to the system \eqref{main_eq} on $[0,T)$ in the sense of Definition \ref{def_weak}, which satisfies the energy inequality: \bq \eq \end{theorem} Our proof is based on a two-level approximation scheme combined with compactness and stability arguments.
 The first step involves mollifying the nonlinear terms and truncating the initial data in velocity space to construct a regularized system depending on a parameter $\e > 0$.
 For fixed $\e$, we apply a Galerkin approximation and establish uniform-in-$n$ estimates that allow passage to the limit as $n \to \infty$.
 The key observation here is that, although the fluid variable $u$ does not satisfy a conservation of momentum identity on the periodic domain, we may decompose $u$ as $u = w + u_c$, where $u_c$ captures the spatial average of $u$ and $w$ has zero average.
 This decomposition enables a priori estimates and compactness arguments to be carried out effectively in a periodic setting, with $w$ satisfying better integrability and embedding properties.

 The second step consists in removing the regularization by sending $\e \to 0$.
 This requires careful analysis of the nonlinear drag term and the stress tensor.
 Strong compactness of macroscopic quantities is obtained using velocity averaging and moment estimates.
 The nonlinear stress term is treated via monotonicity and weak lower semicontinuity arguments.
 A notable feature of our approach is that the global-in-time existence result holds under the condition $p > \frac85$, which improves upon previous results requiring stronger coercivity assumptions on the stress tensor.
-Finally, the energy inequality is recovered in the limit using convexity and semicontinuity, thereby completing the proof of Theorem \ref{thm_main}.
+Finally, the energy inequality is recovered in the limit using convexity and semicontinuity.
+However, the solutions constructed up to this point are shown to exist on a sufficiently small time interval, to facilitate the fixed point argument.
+Nevertheless, we can iterate the above process thanks to the energy inequality, thereby completing the proof of Theorem \ref{thm_main}.